ErayCep/engine-rs/README.md

-# rustGPU
+# engine-rs
-rustGPU is a simple graphics engine I'm developing to learn wgpu and graphics programming in Rust Language.
+engine-rs is a simple graphics engine I'm developing to learn wgpu and graphics programming in Rust Language.
 It is still in early development.

 # Build